-- a portfolio of FFELP loans that were originated under the Access Group loan program and that are currently financed through a warehouse line of credit facility, which includes FFELP loans that had an aggregate outstanding balance (principal plus accrued interest) as of March 31, 2006 of approximately \$877,000,000 and additional consolidation loans originated on or after March 31, 2006 and before the date hereof; - additional FFELP loans expected to be originated under the Access Group loan program and financed from time to time during the revolving period with funds available for that purpose under the indenture; - the moneys and investment securities in the collection account, capitalized interest account and revolving account established under the indenture; and - rights under the FFELP guarantee agreements and other related contracts.
+- a portfolio of FFELP loans that had an aggregate outstanding balance (principal plus accrued interest) as of May 31, 2008 of approximately \$457,500,000; - the moneys and investment securities in the collection account and capitalized interest account established under the indenture; and - rights under the FFELP guarantee agreements and other related contracts.

-Access Group has originated the portfolio of FFELP loans.
-Those loans are currently financed under a separate indenture, and will be refinanced under the indenture (and released from the lien of the prior indenture) upon the issuance of the notes.
+Access Group originated the portfolio of FFELP loans under its Access Group loan program.
+The loans include Stafford loans, unsubsidized Stafford loans and PLUS loans, but do not include consolidation loans.
+The loans are currently financed under a revolving warehouse line of credit facility, and will be refinanced under the indenture (and released from the lien of the warehouse financing) upon the issuance of the notes.

 FFELP loans are loans originated under the Federal Family Education Loan Program created by the Higher Education Act.
-Third party guarantee agencies guarantee the payment of 98% of the principal amount of FFELP loans made before July 1, 2006, plus interest on those FFELP loans.
-For loans made on or after July 1, 2006, the amount guaranteed will be 97% of the principal amount plus accrued interest.
-Guarantee agencies that provide guarantees for the initial portfolio of FFELP loans include Massachusetts Higher Education Assistance Corporation (doing business as American Student
+Third party guarantee agencies guarantee the payment of 97% of the principal amount of FFELP loans, plus interest on those FFELP loans.
+The guarantee agencies include Higher Education Massachusetts Assistance Corporation (doing business as American Student Assistance).
+California Student Aid Commission.
+United Student Aid Funds, Inc., New York State Higher Education Services Corporation, and others.
+The loans are reinsured by the federal government to the extent provided under the Higher Education Act.
+See "The Portfolio Loans," "Description of the FFEL

-Assistance), California Student Aid Commission, and others.
-These loans are reinsured by the federal government to the extent provided under the Higher Education Act.
-See "The Financed Student Loans," "Description of the FFEL Program" and "Description of the Guarantee Agencies."
+Program" and "Description of the Guarantee Agencies."